 Disability Compensation

-VA pays disabilitiy compensation to veterans who suffered an injury or disease while serving in the U.S. armed forces, and who continues to currently have residual symptoms of that injury or disease.
-This is called a 'service-connected' disability.
+VA pays disability compensation to veterans who suffered an injury or disease while serving in the U.S. armed forces, and who continues to currently have residual symptoms of that injury or disease.
+This is called a 'service-connected' disability compensation.

 There are three types of service-connection 1) Direct 2) Presumptive and 3) Secondary service-connection.